jemdiggity/rules_os_dependent_http_archive/README.md

 For the dictionary keys:
 use "darwin" for Mac OS
 use "windows" for Windows
+use "linux" for Linux/FreeBSD
-use the result of `uname -s` for POSIX/Linux
+use the result of `uname -s` for anything else

 ```python
 git_repository(